omarreis/vsop2013/planetfun/README.md

 Scene uses only one light: a Sun centered ambient light.
 This results in correct object ilumination (ex: Moon disk ilumination) as a secondary result of the model :)

-dummyCamera is the camera target.
+dummyCamera is the camera *target*.
 The camera is parented to it, at a certain distance.
-Targetting the camera means parenting dummyCamera to other objects, at position (0,0,0)
+Targetting the camera means parenting dummyCamera to other objects at position (0,0,0).
+Camera Target, distance and other config can be set from Camera settings.

 TODO: Planet transits can be seen, but they don't cast shadows on other objects at this time.

 # Moon positions

-Moon position calculations and coefficients from ELP2000 ( Chapront-Touzé ) described in Meeus' Astronomical Algorithms (chapter 45).
+Moon position calculations and data coefficients from ELP2000 ( Chapront-Touzé ) described in Meeus' Astronomical Algorithms (chapter 45).
 Delphi Implementation of ELP2000 from TMoon v2.0 component by (c)Andreas Hörstemeier: http://www.hoerstemeier.com/moon.htm

 # Planet textures